 Heise ignores counter arguments

-Summary: A false theory about the painting in Tallinn being a remnant of Lübeck's original painting from 1463.
+Summary: Part 6 of 7 about why the painting in Tallinn is not a remnant of Lübeck's original painting from 1463.

-The dance of death in Tallinn, part 3
+The dance of death in Lübeck.
+King and bishop

 Tallinn, The canvasses are joined before the king